CLICK BELOW TO PLAY OUR VIDEO

 Steve is featured on this Weather Channel segment about fishing on Hazel Creek in the Great Smoky Mountains National Park.

 HIKING FOR HOPE

-Beginning Feruary 22, Steve will begin a five month journey to through hike the 2,185 miles of the Appalachian Trail.
-He is hiking the trail to help call awareness to the Big Brother/Big Sister Program as well as to raise funds for the local program here in WNC.
+In February 2017, Steve embarked on a six-month journey through-hiking the 2,185 miles of the Appalachian Trail.
+He hiked the trail to help call awareness to the Big Brother/Big Sister Program as well as to raise funds for the local program here in WNC.